gogins/cloud-5/README.md

- - [Strudel](https://strudel.tidalcycles.org/), a JavaScript port of the widely used live coding system [Tidal Cycles](http://tidalcycles.org/), by Alex McLean, Felix Roos, and others.
+ - [Strudel](https://strudel.tidalcycles.org/), a JavaScript port of the widely used live coding system [Tidal Cycles](http://tidalcycles.org/), by Alex McLean, Felix Roos, and others. _Note_: cloud-5 makes several necessary patches to the Strudel source code and distribution.

  - Of course, a standards-compliant Web browser, which has an awesome set of capabilities, including the most widely used programming language,